Today I’m going to show you five proven ways for how to make money on LinkedIn.

 When your audience is only on LinkedIn, LinkedIn holds all the power.
 It’s the same with any other social media platform.

-What’s more, if people trust you enough to give you their email address, it’s a sign they truly value your content – beyond just surface level interactions on LinkedIn.
+If people trust you enough to give you their email address, it’s a sign they truly value your content – beyond just surface-level interactions on LinkedIn.

 So what exactly is the role of LinkedIn in building an email list?

-Well, you use LinkedIn to drive traffic to your posts, and then encourage people to sign up to your list.
+You use LinkedIn to drive traffic to your posts and then encourage people to sign up for your list.

 You can sweeten the deal by offering them weekly in-depth tips in your newsletter, or by offering them a valuable freebie (otherwise known as a lead magnet), to entice them to join the list.

-Getting people on your email list uses exactly the same strategy as the previous ways we’ve looked at for making money on LinkedIn.
+Getting people on your email list uses the same strategy as my previous recommendations for making money on LinkedIn.

 But instead of dropping a link to your products in the comments, you drop a signup link to your email list, either for them to get a lead magnet, or to join your newsletter.